Data Group Timer Action

 General

-Click "Next".
+Click "Next."

-Timer rule
+Timer Rule

 The relative timer can be used to define a one-time event relative to the trigger time.

-Edit rule
+Edit Rule

-Relative timer - Relative rule
+Relative Timer - Relative Rule

-Absolute timer - Execution time
+Absolute Timer - Execution Time

-Click "Next".
+Click "Next."

 Parameters

-Parameters can be defined here that are available in the processing context after the timer action has been executed.
+Here, you can define parameters that will be available in the processing context after the timer action has been executed.
 Parameters that have already been defined are displayed as a list.
-"Delete parameter" deletes an existing parameter.

-Add parameters / Edit parameters
+/ Edit Parameter

-Edit parameter
+Edit Parameters

 Source: Parameter from system value